yannh/homepage/content/posts/lambda-execution-model.md

 | viewer-response | Before cache | Every request    | Response    |

 A few immediate observations:
- * Origin-request and origin-response lambdas are not run on cache hits, and therefore do not impact the performance of cache-hits.
+ * Cache hits do not trigger Origin-request and origin-response lambdas.
+Therefore, those lambdas do not impact the performance of cache-hits.
- * Viewer-request and viewer-response lambdas are run on every request.
+* Viewer-request and viewer-response lambdas are triggered on every request.
 This can get quite expensive on Cloudfront distribution with significant traffic.

 ### A two-tiered caching architecture